nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter is taken.<br>
-  e.g. if you specify `p/61234567 p/98765432`, only `p/98765432` will be taken.
+  e.g. if you specify `p/61234567 p/98765432`, only `p/98765432` is taken.

-* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
+* Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`)  are ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `help 123`, it is interpreted as `help`.

 </div>